A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images

-The key challenge of deep learning approaches is the limitation of ground truth, particularly in medical imaging as it is time-consuming and very subjective.
-Therefore, in this paper, we tackle this problem with an semi-supervised learning framework, comprising i) unsupervised contrastive learning \cite{hadsell2006dimensionality}, for B-line feature representation, and ii) transfer learning with a small set of labelled data for B-line detection.
+The key challenge of deep learning approaches is the scarcity of ground truth, particularly in medical imaging as creating it is time-consuming and very subjective.
+Therefore, in this paper, we tackle this problem with a semi-supervised learning framework, comprising i) unsupervised contrastive learning \cite{hadsell2006dimensionality} for B-line feature representation, and ii) transfer learning with a small set of labelled data for B-line detection.
 The first part of the proposed method is based on DetCo \cite{xie2021detco} technique, where discriminative representations are jointly learnt from global images and local patches via contrastive learning.
-A residual network (ResNet) \cite{he2016deep} model is first trained on an unlabelled LUS dataset, where the model learns the features of LUS imageries.
+A residual network (ResNet) \cite{he2016deep} model is first trained on an unlabelled LUS dataset, where the model learns the features of LUS images.
 Then the trained ResNet model is employed as a backbone of a Faster-RCNN \cite{ren2015faster} to detect B-lines.
 The proposed method has two main advantages: i) it detects the B-lines in LUS images directly without the need of pleural line localisation; and ii) being a semi-supervised learning method, it minimizes the annotation workload.
-To our best knowledge, this is the first time that the unsupervised learning is used to inform B-line features in LUS images.
-This feature extractor consequently improves a performance of B-line detector, where only a small labelled dataset is required for training.
+To the best of our knowledge, this is the first time that unsupervised learning is used to inform B-line features in LUS images.
+This feature extractor consequently improves the performance of B-line detector, where only a small labelled dataset is required for training.